 Depending on the route through which the testosterone is administered, testosterone boosts can cost anywhere from as low as $40 to as high as $500.
 These prices may or may not include the necessary care and monitoring associated with testosterone boosters.
 While these prices may be high, there are often ways in which these boosters can become more affordable.

 If testosterone boosters are offered at an urgent care near you or available via prescription, Mira may be an option to lower the cost.
-Care memberships are available for $45 per month and give you access to $99 urgent care visits, as well as up to 80% off prescriptions and same-day lab tests.
+Care memberships are available for an average of $45 per month and give you access to $99 urgent care visits, as well as up to 80% off prescriptions and same-day lab tests.
 Sign up and receive your testosterone boosters today.

 The Cost of Testosterone Shots Without Insurance

 The price of testosterone shots ranges between $40- $400.

 The cost for other testosterone boosters ranges between $40- $500.
 When consulting price tables for testosterone boosters, remember that the price can vary based on region, the method in which the testosterone is administered, dosage, and the frequency each booster is administered.

 But being educated on the average prices and methods available may be able to save you money if your doctor tries to prescribe a more expensive treatment method unnecessarily.